 As the runoff flows across the ground, it picks up pollutants and carries them into local waterways, and then into the ocean.

 It is important to manage stormwater in order to reduce flood risks that may impact public safety and loss or damage of property; and prevent polluted stormwater from flowing directly into rivers and streams.

-New Hanover County held stakeholder meetings on Tuesday, July 16 to get public input and feedback on a possible Stormwater Utility.
+New Hanover County held stakeholder meetings on Tuesday, July 16 to get public input and feedback on a possible Stormwater Service.
 Meetings were held with large landholders and developers, non-profits and churches, commercial property owners, and the general public.